fwilleke80/com_audioarchive/docs/developer/analytics-events.md

 ## Counting rules

 Ordinary unified-player play recording is de-duplicated per clip during the current page view.
 Sound Board triggers are counted individually when Sound Board recording is enabled, including repeated and overlapping voices.
+Chromatic sampler events use `play_source` values such as `midi`, `computer_keyboard`, and `onscreen_keyboard`, with validated MIDI note and velocity fields when available.

 HEAD requests and playback streams do not create download events.
 Disabling the corresponding aggregate counter suppresses its standard play/download event.